 In 1999, the Gramm-Leach-Bliley Act repealed the Glass-Steagall Act of 1933.
 The repeal allowed banks to use deposits to invest in derivatives.
 Bank lobbyists said they needed this change to compete with foreign firms.
-They promised to only invest in low risk securities to protect their customers.
+They promised to only invest in low-risk securities to protect their customers.

 The following year, the Commodity Futures Modernization Act exempted credit default swaps and other derivatives from regulations.
-This federal legislation overruled the state laws that had formerly prohibited this as gambling.
+This federal legislation overruled the state laws that had formerly prohibited this from gambling.
 It specifically exempted trading in energy derivatives.

 Who wrote and advocated for passage of both bills?

-Texas Senator Phil Gramm, Chairman of the Senate Committee on Banking, Housing and Urban Affairs.
+Texas Senator Phil Gramm, Chairman of the Senate Committee on Banking, Housing, and Urban Affairs.
 He listened to lobbyists from energy company Enron.
 His wife, who had formerly held the post of Chairwoman of the Commodities Future Trading Commission, was an Enron board member.
 Enron was a major contributor to Senator Gramm’s campaigns.